jpillora/xdomain/README.md

 ## Internet Explorer

 If you've set your page to use quirks mode for some reason.
-You won't have `JSON` on the page, and XDomain will warn you.
+The `JSON` global object won't exist and XDomain will warn you and exit.
 Easiest solution is just to use the HTML5 DOCTYPE `<!DOCTYPE HTML>`

 ## Contributing